How To Start A Blog and Make Money Blogging

 - How to create and write your first post.

 - How to install plug-ins and a theme.

 - If you are just looking to make money with your current blog click here.

 Don't let your mind get the best of you

 Starting your first blog can be scary.
 Thinking, "what if no one reads it," or "what If I suck I'm not creative" I know I had those thoughts.
 So when I finally got the guts to create a blog I was scared because I thought I was going to fail.

 Here I am a few months later living my dreams and making more money from my blog than I did at my day job while doing something I love.

-You can do this, and you do have a chance to make it.
+You can do this, and you do have a chance to make money blogging.

-When I started Smart and Simplistic I was hesitant to invest the $71.40 it takes to create a blog, because that Is a lot of money (especially for a poor college student like I was) and I had no idea If I would ever get it back.
+When I started Smart and Simplistic (now taylorstanford.com) I was hesitant to invest the $71.40 it took me then to create this blog, because that Is a lot of money (especially for a poor college student like I was) and I had no idea If I would ever get it back.
 My blog hasn't failed it has become a full time income in just two months.
 Wan't to read about how I did that? click here.

 And just like I didn't fail I know you won't fail if you are motivated.
 That is all it takes.